 - eshrines biological fallacies, describing intersex people as disordered;

-- allows parents to deny their children access to lessons in public schools which may contradict their political, social or personal values, including their views about LGBTIQ+ people;
+- allows parents to deny their children access to lessons in public schools which may contradict their political, social or personal values, including their views about LGBTQ+ people;

 - requires schools to present discredited counter narratives when teaching classes like science or history.
 For example, discussing creationism when teaching evolution, raising anti-vaccination theories when teaching about immunisation, or raising racist ideologies to explain the over representation of First Nations people in prison.